Myekman/strong-gymnastic-studios/README.md

 ## Images

 *I chose the images for the clean feel.
 As they look clean and contain few colors them are easy to match with the rest of the design.
-* Size og images are customized to fit the rest of the page structure.
+* Size of images are customized to fit the rest of the page structure.

 ## Header